 This is John Dillinger’s coat.
 It’s made by Shragge Quality out of St. Louis.
 Price, $35, windproof 32-ounce wool.
 Top stitching.

 So, if you want one like Dillinger wore in the film, go to your tailor and make those requests.
-He may laugh at you since Shragge Quality is non-existent and $35 wouldn’t even buy you 10% of a decent overcoat, but at least you’ll have the 32-ounce wool part right.
+He may laugh at you since Shragge Quality is non-existent and $35 wouldn’t even buy you 10% of a decent overcoat (at least not these days), but at least you’ll have the 32-ounce wool part right.
 And top stitching.

 Dillinger’s shirt, as opposed to the heavy wool coat, is a lightweight cotton dress shirt with no front placket.
 The French cuffs are fastened by a set of diamond-shaped cuff links in black onyx with silver trim.
 Dillinger sloppily wears the shirt with the collar unbuttoned despite the presence of a tie.
 The collar is a soft spread turndown collar.
 Given the amount of action in the scene and the fact that he is posing as an arrested criminal, wearing the top button undone isn’t so much a faux pas as it is a functional fashion statement.

 The silk necktie is a very common early ’30s style with a short length that barely meets the waistband of the high rise trousers.
 It has a dark blue ground with reddish stripes in the American right shoulder-down-to-left hip formation.
 The stripes are accented with consistent blue patterns in each.

 Down on his feet, Dillinger wears a pair of brown leather cap-toe balmorals.
 True, this is another instance of the hated brown shoes/black belt sartorial mismatch, but…

 a) the belt is concealed under the waistcoat and its primary function is to support the…

 2) shoulder holster, which actually matches the shoes.